C-Undritz/Community-Treats/README.md

 As the site buiness owner I want to:

-* *Promote the Mix'in Bowls brand prior to commercial website launch*
+* *Raise awarenes and promote the Mix'n Bowls brand prior to commercial website launch*
-* *Link through to the commercial website to promote Mix'in Bowl products that could be used for the recipes*
+* *link to the commercial website to promote Mix'in Bowl products that could be used for the recipes*
-* *Gain an understanding of the demographic of customer by gaining basic information from them*
+* *Promote home baking over ready made products*
 * *Administer the site through an admin login to manage content*

 As a user of this software I want to be able to: